D04: The Role of a Lietime

 COFFEE DRINKER: It burns!
 Oh, it's gas!

-SHAE: Okay, okay.
-So, in the next scene, to get revenge, the florist tries to kill the architect by poisoning a batch of brownies, and the architect dies on the steps of his brownstone after setting fire to the flower shop.
+SHAE: [typing] Okay, okay.
+So, in the next scene, to get revenge, the florist tries to kill the architect by poisoning a batch of brownies, and the architect dies on the steps… [key clicks] of his brownstone after setting fire to the flower shop.
 Okay.
 And GOOD_E, if you were to process that?

-GOOD_E: Oh, they just tell each other plainly what they need from the other person and apologize if necessary and then move on.
+GOOD_E: Oh, they just… tell each other plainly what they need from the other person, and, uh apologize if necessary and then move on.
 And so we would actually cut the brownies and they would just have, I think, a pleasant afternoon.

 HEAD WRITER: Let me see if I'm understanding this.
 [The head writer uncaps the marker and summarizes on the whiteboard]